-After returning home from one of our long camping trips, I decided to ride my horse, Drover, for a short time in our arena.
-I had a flag out, which was just a standard flag on a piece of PVC pipe.
+After returning home from one of their long camping trips, she decided to ride her horse, Drover, for a short time in their arena.
+She had a flag out, which was just a standard flag on a piece of PVC pipe.
 It had fallen over, but looked like a good training opportunity for Drover.
-He was stepping over it just fine, but my husband’s horse, Webster, would not.
-Steve asked me to go over the flag one more time because his horse would likely follow us.
-My horse made a wrong step, caught the pipe with his foot and broke it.
-The next thing I knew I was lying on the ground, face down in the opposite direction.
+He was stepping over it just fine, but her husband’s horse, Webster, would not.
+Steve asked her to go over the flag one more time because his horse would likely follow them.
+Her horse made a wrong step, caught the pipe with his foot and broke it.
+The next thing Rena knew she was lying on the ground, face down in the opposite direction.

-My husband said a piece of the pipe hit my horse in the face, he twirled, bolted and then suddenly stopped, and at that point, I flew off and hit the wooden fence.
-I immediately knew I needed to see a doctor, my hand was black and swollen and my arm was incredibly painful.
-Once my husband got over to me, I realized my injuries were more extensive.
-I thought I was in well enough shape for him to drive me to the hospital and once I got there, the medical team worked together like clockwork.
+Rena’s husband said a piece of the pipe hit her horse in the face, he twirled, bolted and then suddenly stopped, and at that point, she flew off and hit the wooden fence.
+She immediately knew that she needed to see a doctor, her hand was black and swollen and her arm was incredibly painful.
+Once her husband got over to her, he realized my injuries were extensive.
+She thought she was in good enough shape for him to drive to the hospital and once she got there, the medical team worked together like clockwork.